Olex2/Olex2Manual/Glossary/introduction.md

 **Occupancy** is used to define the fraction of an atom modelled in a particular location, for most atoms this will be 1 indicating that they are fully occupied.
 However, when disorder is present the two (or more) parts could not both be present in the asymmetric unit at the same time, hence as an average across the structure they are fractionally occupied e.g. one part 0.8 and one part 0.2.
 This means that 80% of the asymmetric units contain the molecule in one orientation and 20% contain the molecule in the second orientation.

-**Phase problem** Like all waves, X-rays have both a phase and amplitude associated with them, however during a diffraction experiment we are only able to measure the amplitude of a reflection (= vI = F) not its phase.
+**Phase problem** Like all waves, X-rays have both a phase and amplitude associated with them, however during a diffraction experiment we are only able to measure the amplitude of a reflection ($\sqrt{I} = F$) not its phase.
 In order to solve a structure it is essential to determine the relative phase of each reflection in order to add all of the waves together correctly.

 **Q-peaks**: represent peaks or troughs (depending what is plotted) in the difference electron density map.
 The size of them gives an indication of their significance and whether or not they indicate a missing atom.